Jōyō (nuclear reactor)

 The current core provides the neutron flux of 4×1015 cm−2s−1 for E>0.1 MeV.

 After an incident in 2007, the reactor is suspended for repairing, recovery works were planned to be completed in 2014.

 Following the closure of the unsuccessful follow-on fast breeder reactor Monju in 2016, a decision was made to continue research at Jōyō.

+On May 24, 2023 the Nuclear Regulation Authority approved a draft report on the safety screening of the reactor which concludes that the countermeasures implemented against sodium fires or core damages meet the new safety standards.
+The draft is expected to be formally approved after soliciting public comments.

+Joyo (Japan’s only experimental fast reactor) is expected to be restarted at the end of 2026.
+The reactor will contribute towards research of medical radioisotopes production for cancer treatment and research on radiotoxicity of radioactive waste.